celo-org/celo-monorepo/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Add a New Issue
-about: Use this template raise an issue in the Celo Monorepo.
+about: Use this template raise an issue in the Celo Developer Tooling Repo.
 title: "[Issue Title]"
 labels:
-assignees:
+assignees: @celo-org/devtooling
 ---